rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 the RDKit functionality from C++.
 Like the 'Getting Started with the RDKit in Python' it is not comprehensive and it's not a manual.
 It is modelled very closely on the Python version, and most of the text will be similar if not identical.
+It is a work-in-progress, and will be added to over the coming months.

 ## Building and Running C++ RDKit Programs